 - Organised indoor activities with up to 15 people (Wales only)

 Until otherwise announced, face-to-face activities will remain subject to risk assessment, numbers limits, social distancing and face coverings indoors.

 Prior to restarting indoor activities, we will need to check indoor venue risk assessments and reopening plans, and update u3a activity risk assessments as necessary.

 |Group Risk Assessments||Activity Group Risk Assessments.
 Checklist for completing them.
 Third Age Trust (TAT) standard Risk Assessment for outdoor groups.|

 |Venue Risk Assessments and Requirements||Venues used by our Groups, their Risk Assessments and Covid conditions of use.|

 |Road Map to Restarting Normal Activities||Our planned step by step approach to restarting our Activity Groups.|

 Monthly Meetings.
-At the moment our best guess is that the earliest we will be able to use the Drill Hall is after Easter 2021 and if the current social distancing rules are still applicable then numbers will be limited to less than 40.
-We may then be looking at having a ‘live’ meeting with a smaller number of members present that is ‘Zoomed’ out to other members on the internet.
+At the moment our best guess is that the earliest we will use the Drill Hall is August and, if the current social distancing rules are still applicable, then numbers will be limited to less than 40, maybe only 15.
+We will be looking at having a ‘live’ meeting with a small number of members present that is ‘Zoomed’ out to other members on the internet.

 Tuesday Live.
-Our twice monthly sessions on Zoom will therefore continue until Easter 2021 at least.
+Our twice monthly sessions on Zoom will continue until July at least.